jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The other type of interview is the Technical Interview.

 The industry still doesn't know how to conduct a good technical interview, and I was part of that dismal practice during my career when I was an interviewer as well.

-However, internship interviews tend to be more forgiving.
+Internship interviews tend to be more forgiving.
 When I interviewed interns, I was looking for someone with passion.
 I also knew that even if we made a mistake in hiring the wrong kid, they would only be with us for about three months.
 This wasn't as much of an investment as it was with a permanent hire.